-According to the 2020 FBI’s IC3 report, over $26 billion dollars has been lost to business email compromise crime over the past few years.
-Based on statistical research performed by Abnormal Security, these attacks pose a unique and dangerous financial threat to businesses:
+According to the 2020 FBI’s IC3 report, over $26 billion has been lost to business email compromise crime over the past few years.
+Based on statistical research performed by Abnormal Security, these attacks pose a unique and dangerous financial threat to businesses, including the following:

 Our behavioral data science approach is based on three pillars of technology: identity modeling, behavioral and relationship graphs, and deep content analysis.
 With these pillars, we’re able to profile the known good of an organization and then use it to detect and stop abnormal behavior to stop a broad range of attacks.
-For example:
+For example, Abnormal Security successfully stops:

-Additionally, Abnormal Security is the only solution with VendorBase, which provides continuous reputation and risk scoring for an organization's partner ecosystem and automatically identifies when a vendor has been compromised, enabling organizations to substantially improve their security posture and prevents compromised vendors from taking advantage of unsuspecting employees.
+Additionally, Abnormal Security is the only solution with VendorBase, which provides continuous reputation and risk scoring for an organization's partner ecosystem and automatically identifies when a vendor has been compromised.
+This enables organizations to substantially improve their security posture and prevents compromised vendors from taking advantage of unsuspecting employees.

 To learn more about how Abnormal can improve your security, request a demo of the platform today.